Caster Semenya Hopes to 'Run Free' Again After Swiss Supreme Court Offers A Reprieve

 The Swiss court ruled Monday that Semenya, an Olympic and world champion in the 800 meters, should be allowed to "compete without restriction in the female category" during her appeal.

-The International Association of Athletics Federations recently changed its rules, with the result requiring that Semenya, 28, lower her testosterone artificially before she can compete against other women in the 800 meters and other track events.
+The International Association of Athletics Federations recently changed its rules, with the result requiring that Semenya, 28, lower her testosterone level artificially before she can compete against other women in the 800 meters and other track events.

 "I am thankful to the Swiss judges for this decision," South Africa's Semenya said in a statement about the ruling.
 "I hope that following my appeal I will once again be able to run free."